sahilrajput03/learn-react/README.md

 # Readme

-## Fix all file names are index.js and its hard to code in files with tab names as index.js in vscode
+## Exported components to their own folders and now its hard to code in files with tab names as index.js in vscode

 So, do that: